MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-chat-completion/includes/2-explore-chat-completion.md

 ### Chat history simulates memory

-By using the system and user roles that we just learned about, we can simulate that a conversation has taken place.
+By using the system and user roles that we just learned about, we can simulate that a conversation already happened.

 Let's take the previous chat conversation example: